Desperados 2: Cooper's Revenge: Plot

 Having discovered Angel Face's true identity, the group returns to Santa Fe, where they kidnap Goodman's secretaries in order to find proof of his crimes in his accounting book.
 They coerce Morgenstein, one of the secretaries, to co-operate.
 But when John, Kate, and Sam present the evidence to the sheriff, he reveals that the old sheriff was murdered, and he's in cahoots with Goodman.
 After seeing the sheriff arrest his friends, Hawkeye sneaks through the city to alerts Doc and Sanchez.
 They free their friends from prison and recapture Morgenstein.
-Since Morgenstein has sealed the incriminating documents in the city bank, the group enlists the bank manager to open the safe.
-However, they are intercepted by Goodman himself just as they claim the documents.
-He flees with the evidence to the Sacred Mountains, the site of his latest railway construction project, after taking Kate with him.
+Since Morgenstein has sealed the incriminating documents in the city bank, the group enlists the bank manager to open the safe, but they are intercepted by Goodman himself just as they claim the documents.
+He flees with the evidence to the Sacred Mountains, the site of his latest railway construction project, taking Kate with him.
 John and his team fight their way to the Santa Fe railway station, where John boards a train bound for the same destination.
 But the train derails upon arrival, and he gets captured.

-Hawkeye and Doc arrive at Hawkeye's camp near the Sacred Mountain to convince the tribe to join the fight against Goodman, but Goodman's men had occupied the camp.
+Hawkeye and Doc arrive at Hawkeye's camp near the Sacred Mountain to convince the tribe to join the fight against Goodman, but Goodman's men have occupied the camp.
 The two kill the invaders to liberate the tribe and meet up with Sam and Sanchez, who have also infiltrated Goodman's camp.
 With the aid of the Indians, the four overrun Goodman's henchmen and save Cooper from being hung.
 The group pursues Goodman to a tunnel construction site, where he holes up with Kate as his hostage.
 They overpower Goodman's last men and escape before Goodman's lit cigar ignites some explosives and blows up the building, killing him.

 In the end, John stands by his brother's grave with Kate, and they share a kiss.
 Later, a mysterious figure sneaks into Doc's apartment and poisons him, setting the stage for Helldorado.

-Development
+Development and release

 Andreas Speer, one of the heads of Spellbound, said the publisher, Atari, missed six months worth of payment which forced Spellbound to lay off staff and release the game not as planned and promoted.
 A sequel, Helldorado, was made with the scrapped part of the game, but Spellbound could not gain the rights to the Desperados name.
+The game was released in 2006 in France on 21 April, in Germany on 27 April, in the United Kingdom on 28 April, in North America on 8 May, and in Australia on 12 May.